abhi0395/qsoabsfind/data/datamodel.rst

 Constant File (Optional)
 ------------------------

-Before using your own constant file, please set an environment variable `QSO_CONSTANTS_FILE` in your `bashrc` or `zshrc` file and point it to the `qsoabsfind.constants` file.
-As the code loads the constants from new file dynamically, it is important to define this environment variable.
+Before using your custom constant file, please set an environment variable ``QSO_CONSTANTS_FILE`` in your ``bashrc`` or ``zshrc`` file and point it to the `qsoabsfind.constants` file.
+As the code loads the constants from a new file dynamically, it is crucial to define this environment variable.

-The user-defined **constant-file** must follow the same structure as the `qsoabsfind.constants` file, otherwise, the code will fail.
+The user-defined **constant-file** must follow the same structure as the ``qsoabsfind.constants`` file; otherwise, the code will fail.
 If you want to use the default search parameters, you can run the tool without the `constant-file` option.

 Example Usage
 ----------------

-Run `qsoabsfind` with the required FITS file.
+Run `qsoabsfind` using the required FITS file.
 If using a custom constant file, include it in the command:
 ::
     qsoabsfind \
         --input input_fits_file \